W-David-Porter/acim/src/text/5-healing-and-wholeness/v-the-egos-use-of-guilt/index.md

 ⁶The ego believes that by punishing the-ego’s-self the ego will mitigate the punishment of God.
 ⁷Yet even in punishing itself the ego is arrogant.
 ⁸The ego attributes to God a punishing intent, and then takes a punishing intent as the-ego’s own prerogative.
-⁹The ego tries to usurp all the functions of God as the ego perceives the functions of God, because the ego recognises that only total allegiance can be trusted.
+⁹The ego tries to usurp all the functions of God as the ego perceives the functions of God, because the ego recognizes that only total allegiance can be trusted.
 :::

 ::: details Simplified